-Now I’m not sure if you’re familiar with the Oz and James TV series, where wine critic Oz Clarke teamed up with his buddy (and co-host of Top Gear) James May to tour around France visiting various wineries, in Odd-Couple-esque style.
-But in one episode they went to a wine spa, where they received grape-skin facials and soaked (rather awkwardly and hilariously) in a hot tub filled with grape extract.
+I’m not sure if you’re familiar with the Oz and James TV series.
+But it’s a show where wine critic Oz Clarke teamed up with his buddy (and co-host of Top Gear) James May.
+They toured around France visiting various wineries, in Odd-Couple-esque style.
+But in one episode they went to a wine spa.
+There, they received grape-skin facials, and soaked (rather awkwardly and hilariously) in a hot tub filled with grape extract.
 After seeing that, I was more than game for trying something similar.
 Finding a beer spa was just the experience I was looking for.

 Just a few of the selling points of the beer spa included:

 - unlimited consumption of beer while you’re there

 - fresh, homemade beer bread included in the price

 - optional sauna add-on (which I chose to include as part of the experience)

 - open late in the evening, after all the stores and museums have closed

 - gift shop selling beer cosmetics (which wasn’t needed in the end, as I found several shops in Prague that sold various beer and wine-themed creams and lotions).

 The Spa Experience